Ford sees smaller 2012 profit, $1 billion loss in Europe

-Ford Motor Co (F.N) forecast a drop in operating profit for 2012 as the automaker expects to lose more than $1 billion (645.2 million pounds) in Europe, where the deepening economic crisis is hitting sales.
+Ford Motor Co (F.N) forecast a drop in operating profit for 2012 as the automaker expects to lose more than 644 million pounds ($1 billion) in Europe, where the deepening economic crisis is hitting sales.

 Wednesday's new full-year outlook for Europe fell in line with analysts' estimates, but was nearly double the No. 2 U.S. automaker's earlier forecast of a loss between $500 million and $600 million.